Advantages of Waiving a Preliminary Hearing

 - whether a crime has been committed; and

-- whether there is “sufficient cause” to believe the accused committed it.
+- whether there is “sufficient cause” to believe you committed it.

-Sufficient cause means that after hearing the evidence, a person of ordinary caution would have a strong suspicion of the guilt of the accused.
+Sufficient cause means that after hearing the evidence, a person of ordinary caution would have a strong suspicion of your guilt.
 The overriding purpose of a preliminary examination is to weed out groundless or unsupported charges.

 - confront prosecution witnesses,